on October 7, 2020 (last modified on November 24, 2022) • 25 minute read

 Google Analytics’ custom reports and dashboards help you set up your data visualization with all the metrics you wish to see at a glance & those that matter to your business.

 “I use Google Analytics’ Dashboards and Custom Reports almost daily.
-They’re like a Swiss Army Knife for analytics reporting”, says Matt Bently of Snip.ly.
+They’re like a Swiss Army Knife among analytics reporting tools”, says Matt Bently of Snip.ly.

 “They help us prove a correlation between social media traffic, clicks on our CTA button, and revenue in a way that’s visually appealing and easy to understand.”